Healthy Living|Prevention and Wellness|Staying Healthy

 On the state level, many states also allow the sale of CBD oil.
 But the laws vary from state to state—even from county to county within a state.
 So always check the laws before making any purchases.

 Early studies have shown that CBD oil may help treat certain medical conditions.
 However, there are still no credible research studies to prove or demonstrate that it works.
-Medical conditions that may or may not respond to CBD oil include:
+Medical conditions that may or may not respond to cannabidiol oil include:

 Some studies also have shown CBD oil may help smokers successfully stop using tobacco products.
 And some cancer patients say it reduces their nausea and vomiting associated with chemotherapy.
 However, much more research is needed before CBD oil can legally be used to treat any of these conditions.

-If CBD oil is legal in your area and you want to try it, talk with your doctor first.
+If cannabidiol oil is legal in your area and you want to try it, talk with your doctor first.
 Tell them all over-the-counter medicines, vitamins, and supplements you’re taking.
 Also remind them of all prescriptions you take.
 Some medicines don’t work like they should if taken with CBD oil.
 Your doctor will be able to advise you.

 Things to consider